Causal Bandit Over Unknown Graphs: Upper Confidence Bounds With Backdoor Adjustment: Numerical experiments

-In this section, we ran simulations to evaluate the empirical performance of our proposed BA-UCB algorithm.
-In our main experiments, we compared BA-UCB with three competing methods: the standard UCB, central node (CN) - UCB proposed by Lu et al. \cite{lu2021causal}, and Bayesian backdoor bandit (BBB)- UCB proposed by Huang and Zhou \cite{Jireh2022BBB}.
-We considered DAGs with number of nodes $p=10,20,30,50$.
-Under each setting, we randomly generated 100 Gaussian DAGs, ran the algorithms 5 times on each one, and recorded the average cumulative regrets over $T=5000$ time steps.
+In this section, we evaluate the empirical performance of the BA-UCB algorithm (without sample splitting) through simulation.
+In our main experiments, we compare BA-UCB with three competing methods: the standard UCB, the central node (CN)-UCB~\citep{lu2021causal}, and the Bayesian backdoor bandit (BBB)-UCB~\citep{Jireh2022BBB}.